Subh9831/Subh9831/README.md

 ## 🚀 About Me

-I am a [Your Profession, e.g., Software Developer] with a passion for building efficient and scalable solutions.
+I am a Full stack developer with a passion for building efficient and scalable solutions.
 My work spans across various domains including [mention your specialties, e.g., Web Development, Data Science, Embedded Systems, etc.].

 - 🎓 Currently learning: [mention any new technology or language]
 - 💡 Open to collaborating on: [mention types of projects, e.g., Open Source Projects, Machine Learning, etc.]